Federal Meal Assistance Funds Available

 - For-profit child-care institutions in which at least 25 percent of

 children served are low income based on the center’s licensed capacity or

 enrolled capacity, whichever is less.

 - Child-care centers that serve at-risk children.

-- Nonprofit homeless shelters that provide temporary residential facilities to children.
+- Nonprofit emergency shelters that provide temporary residential

 The federal food program reimburses meals at established rates based on the family income of the children and adults served.
 Meals served to eligible homeless and at-risk children are reimbursed at the free rate.
 The federal funds help institutions offset some of the costs of providing well-balanced, nutritious meals and snacks to enrolled participants.

 Meals will be made available to enrolled participants at no separate charge.

 The following monthly income eligibility guidelines determine reimbursement rates: